 - MWT cells have a more attractive design

-Newest technology solar panels – Panasonic HIT Heterojunction technology
+Newest technology PV panels – Panasonic HIT Heterojunction technology

-Solar cell is a hybrid solar cell that combines ultra-thin amorphous silicon and high-quality monocrystalline silicon into a layered construction that is developed using Panasonic’s proprietary technology.
-The layers with i-type amorphous silicon are in the HIT solar cell placed between the crystalline silicon wafer and the layers p- and n-type amorphous silicon.
-The HIT can be compared to conventional crystalline silicon solar cells structure the defective minimize surface area in solar cells, which significantly reduces energy loss.
+A cell is a hybrid PV cell that combines ultra-thin amorphous silicon and high-quality monocrystalline silicon into a layered construction that is developed using Panasonic’s proprietary technology.
+The layers with i-type amorphous silicon are in the HIT cell placed between the crystalline silicon wafer and the layers p- and n-type amorphous silicon.
+The HIT can be compared to conventional crystalline silicon cells structure the defective minimize surface area in photovoltaic modules, which significantly reduces energy loss.